SacredClay/GoogleHomepage/README.md

 # GoogleHomepage
-A simple attempt at creating the google homepage with html and css
+A simple attempt at creating the google homepage with html and css.